 The site centers on supporting learning in the classroom, in the museum, and online by blending traditional and technological pedagogical approaches.
-Resources such as Smarthistory.org, Khanacademy.org, and the Metropolitan Museum of Art’s Timeline of Art History inspire the site.
+Resources such as Smarthistory (on Smarthistory.org and Khanacademy.org), and the Metropolitan Museum of Art’s Timeline of Art History inspire the site.
 AHTR strives to create similarly engaging materials to support arts instructors, especially in the foundational art history survey class where students of all majors learn transferable skills in order to critically analyze their worlds through visual means.

 On this constantly evolving site, you’ll find templates for some of the art history survey assignments and exams, chronologically arranged lesson plans and PPTs, thematic teaching plans and image clusters, and syllabi for a range of art history survey models.
 Take them and use them as a start for bigger and better things!
 If you can’t find what you’re looking for it’s because we don’t have that content yet; could you—or someone you know—fill in the gaps?
 If so, please email us or share the site with them.